neonious/lowjs/README.md

 For more information on low.js, please visit http://www.lowjs.org/ .

+## First steps / documentation

+To try out low.js, download the [webserver example](http://www.lowjs.org/lowjs-webserver-example.tar.gz) which you can run with both low.js and Node.js.

+The documentation is located at [lowjs documentation](https://www.neonious.com/Documentation/lowjs).

 ## Compile from source

 In case the binary distributions available at http://www.lowjs.org/ do not work for your needs,  you can compile from source.